Improving compressed sensing with the diamond norm: Preliminaries

 \subsection{Convex recovery of structured signals}

 In this section, we summarize a recent but already widely used geometric proof technique for low-rank matrix recovery.
-Mainly following Ref.\ \cite{Tro14}, we devote this section to explaining the general reconstruction idea.
+Mainly following the exposition of Ref.\ \cite{Tro14}, we devote this section to explaining the general reconstruction idea.

 In the setting of convex recovery of structured signals, one obtains a \emph{measurement vector} $y \in \CC^m$ of a \emph{signal} $x_0 \in \V$ in some vector space $\V$ via a \emph{measurement map} $\A : \V \to \CC^m$,